 At 4 weeks, a few visitors are allowed with puppies.
 The time our family and our workers spend with puppies increases.
 It is at 4 weeks of age that puppies become much more social and aware of their surroundings.

 Starting at 5 weeks, we invite a variety of people to visit.
 Puppies are socialized beyond our family and those who work for us.
 We begin feeding treats from our hands as prt of our training.
 This serves to further bond our puppies to humans.

 Raising 6 and 7 Week Old Puppies

 We continue to increase the number of visitors with puppies at 6 weeks.
 However, the way that our family and employees work with puppies becomes more intentional and purposeful.
 Six-week old puppies have a good capacity for learning and they are still not quite into their first fear period.
 It is during the time period from 6 to 7 ½ weeks that we really begin to stretch their abilities.
 The section above on environmental stressors discusses our work with 6-week old puppies in more detail.
 As puppies learn to cope with environmental stressors, they also learn to trust us.
 We build this trust as we help and encourage them to overcome these stressors.

 A big part of our training is teaching puppies to go in and out of a doggy door.
 This training is important to all three of our core areas of work in raising puppies.

 The use of a doggy door is hugely valuable in house-training.
-Young puppies have very little bladder control and without a doggy door must be taken out sometimes every 20-30 minutes.
+Young puppies have very little bladder control.
+Without a doggy door, you’d need to take some out sometimes every 20-30 minutes.
 A doggy door is a great tool for letting a puppy out automatically every time he needs to potty while his bladder is maturing and he is being conditioned to like a crate.
 Initially, we walk out with our puppies OFTEN during the day.
 With consistency, puppies learn to go out on their own fairly quickly.
 Providing a way for puppies to get themselves out prevents mistakes and builds a super foundation.